Din-BL/Angular-CRM/README.md

  ### Installation<br>
 Clone the repository to your local machine.<br>
-Install dependencies by running npm install in the root directory of the project.<br>
+Run npm install -g @angular/cli

 ## Running the App<br>
 To run the app, you need to open two terminals:<br>